gkjohnson/collaborative-code-editor/README.md

 Uses `ot-text` as an example format, but could easily be updated to use `ot-text-tp2` or other OT formats.

 Because ShareDB requires precompiling source to load, a pre-built version of sharedb is copied from [this repo](https://github.com/gkjohnson/sharedb-builds).

+## How To Run

+Run `npm install`.

+Then `npm start`.

+A static file server will start on port `80`, and the ShareDB connection on port `8080`.
+Load up `http://localhost/clients/ace-editor.html` or `http://localhost/clients/code-mirror.html` to get collaborating!